isaac-sim/IsaacLab/docs/source/refs/reference_architecture/index.rst

 the environment into the expected interface by the RL library a user wants to use.
 These are specified in the `Isaac Lab utils wrapper module <https://isaac-sim.github.io/IsaacLab/main/source/api/lab_tasks/omni.isaac.lab_tasks.utils.wrappers.html#module-omni.isaac.lab_tasks.utils.wrappers>`__.

-See the `full list <https://gymnasium.farama.org/api/wrappers/#gymnasium.Wrapper>`__ of other wrappers APIs..
+See the `full list <https://gymnasium.farama.org/api/wrappers/#gymnasium.Wrapper>`__ of other wrappers APIs.
 For more information on how these wrappers work, please refer to the `Wrapping environments <https://isaac-sim.github.io/IsaacLab/main/source/how-to/wrap_rl_env.html#how-to-env-wrappers>`__ documentation.

 **Adding your own wrappers**